Director-of-G/in_hand_manipulation_2/README.md

 In this repository, we provide:
 - Implementation of the high-level motion-contact planner using the [CQDC model](https://github.com/pangtao22/quasistatic_simulator) and DDP solver based on [Crocoddyl](https://github.com/loco-3d/crocoddyl)
-- (Under Development) Implementation of the low-level motion-contact tracker
+- Implementation of the low-level motion-contact tracker
-- (Under Development) a ROS2 project and a simulator based on MuJoCo for running the planner and tracker in parallel, as well as for a quick test of the proposed framework.
+- A simulator based on MuJoCo for running the planner and tracker in parallel, as well as for a quick test of the proposed framework

 We do not provide code related to the hardware implementation, as it depends on your specific hardware setup.